rails/rails/guides/source/active_storage_overview.md

 config.active_storage.service = :local
 ```

-Like other configuration options, you can set this application wide, or per
+Like other configuration options, you can set the service application wide, or per
 environment.
+For example, you might want development and test to use the Disk
+service instead of a cloud service.

 Attach Files to a Model
 --------------------------